Contract & Grievances

 Grievances Alleging Discrimination:

 If you are unsatisfied with the Provost’s decision, you should contact the Chair of the Grievance and Contract Administration Committee (you can click the green circle at the top of the page).
-By Oregon law, individuals cannot take an issue to arbitration and it needs to be a decision of the union.
+By Oregon law, individuals cannot take an issue to arbitration, and it needs to be a decision of the union.
 Working with the Grievance Committee, the Executive Council will hear about the grievance and make a decision whether or not to file for arbitration.

 Memoranda of Understanding